ConorSoko/Wicked-Problems/finalproject.md

 ## Administrative Subdivisions of Uzbekistan

+I chose to focuse my exploration of geographic population distribution on Uzebkistan, a middle-income, land-locked country in Central Asia.
+I mainly chose this country due to my family's ties to the region, and I wanted to familiarize myself with the area.
+Uzbekistan is divided into 12 provinces, one autonomous republic (Qaraqalpaqstan), and one autonomous city (Tahkent City).
 Below is a high-resolution image of Tashkent's administrative borders and subdivisions.
 Highlighted in Detail A is Tashkent, one of the most populous administrative districts in Uzbekistan.
 Within Tashkent lies Tashkent City, the capital of Uzbekistan, which is highlighted in a close-up image of Detail A.

 ![](UzbekistanBoundaries.png)